phreeza/manuscript_axon_potentials/doc/manuscript.md

 spontaneous firing rate of 100 spikes/s and a short pulse of increased activity.
 The responses were averaged over 10 repetitions.
 We chose a Gaussian pulse with an amplitude of 2900 spikes/s and a standard deviation of 2.8\ ms.
+Note that this high driving rate is only the instantaneous maximum, and the actual firing rate is limited by the refractory period following a spike.
 These numbers are motivated by the early auditory system [@koppl97a;@Sullivan1984Segregation;@Konishi1985Owls], where instantaneous spike rates of 3000 spikes/s occur in repsonse to click stimuli [@Carr2016Role].
 However, our approach is not limited to the auditory system